qt-luigi/replacer/README.md

 Golang is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-$ replace sample.txt Golang Go
+$ replacer sample.txt Golang Go

 $ cat sample.txt
 The Go Programming Language